jrsousa2/Cloud/README.md

-# Snowflake, Databricks and cloud computing basics
+### Snowflake, Databricks and cloud computing basics
-**Reminder notes.**<br>

-A quick reference on usage of simple Snowflake commands such as snowsql and snowsight.
+This repo contains quick references on usage of simple Snowflake commands such as snowsql and snowsight.

-<br>Below a quick compare of AWS, GCP and Azure services.
+**And below a quick compare of AWS, GCP and Azure services.**

 | Category                | AWS                                           | GCP                                              | Azure                                |